-Even though Jesus says about Nathanael, "Here is a true Israelite, in whom there is nothing false."
+Even though Jesus says about Nathanael, "Behold, an Israelite indeed, in whom there is no deceit!"
 Even though Nathanael was a model citizen, without Christ calling him, he was spiritually withered and dead.
 He needed to be clothed in Christ's robe of righteousness.